 The cardinal symptom of endometriosis is periodic pain that varies with the cycle.
 Endometriosis patients also have multiple allergies.
 I would say 2/3 to 4/5 of my patients have a hypersensitivity to smell.
 They may have difficulty walking down the detergent aisle in the grocery store because of the perfume.
-If you gave them coffee to drink, it would keep them up all night.
+If you gave them coffee to drink just before bedtime, it would keep them up all night.
 This means that they have difficulty excreting caffeine.
 Endometriosis patients usually have difficulty excreting all chemicals and drugs.
 They are usually more sensitive than their peers to drugs.
 They may also have motion sickness or seasickness if they went out in a boat in the ocean.
 Typically, they have a positive Romberg test.

 A Romberg test is where you put your feet together and stand on your tiptoes and close your eyes.
 A positive Romberg test would show wobbling.
 You have to compare yourself to a healthy young teenager.